 The Civic Design Review Committee will either move to approve the project as presented, take no action, or will approve the project with specific recommendations for design modifications to be presented at a future meeting.
 When the project is next submitted for review, the applicant should clearly indicate how each of the Committee's concerns, comments and/or or contingencies have been addressed.
-If the Committee recommends approval, the motion will be placed on the Consent Calendar for the full Arts Commission at the next regularly scheduled meeting, which Civic Design Review Guidelines takes place on the first Monday of each month.
+If the Committee recommends approval, the motion will be placed on the Consent Civic Design Review Guidelines takes place on the first Monday of each month.
 Applicants are not required to present their project at the full Arts Commission meeting unless specifically requested by the Civic Design Review Committee.